 What is the number one mistake for small business owners?

 − That they don’t do Revenue Management.
 They establish their pricing without calculating the real cost.
 You should know what a meal costs to serve one person, including costs for staff, rent and ingredients.
-“Should we make or buy?” is a common question.
+“Should we make or buy?” is also an important question.